 Of course, it’s not just these rubber balls that pose a choking risk.
 That said, the perception that toys like this will do no harm is worryingly problematic – and may trigger a false sense of security that could prove fatal.

-The ACCC released the following guidelines for buying safe toys in 2014.
+The ACCC has released the following guidelines for buying safe toys:

 - Read and follow any warning labels or safety information carefully.